Lopez strikes late for Sassuolo to shock Juve

 That appeared to hail the beginning of a Juve siege but the hosts created little in the final minutes and were punished by Lopez when he clinically finished from Berardi's through ball.

+"Everyone keeps telling me I can't take free kicks, so I keep practicing.
+This is the result," said Pellegrini, who also took the corner from which Ibanez opened the scoring.

+"That's what we are all doing, working hard in training to improve ourselves."

-Atalanta are in the Champions League places after a 3-1 win at Sampdoria which came through a Duvan Zapata double and Josip Ilicic's superb individual goal deep into stoppage time.
+Roma leapfrog Atalanta, who won 3-1 earlier at Sampdoria through a Duvan Zapata double and Josip Ilicic's superb individual goal deep into stoppage time.

-Roma can reclaim their place in the top four with a win at Cagliari later on Wednesday, while Inter Milan hope to keep in touch with their local rivals when they face Empoli.
+Lazio bounced back from the weekend's humiliating four-goal hammering at the hands of Verona to beat Fiorentina 1-0 in Rome, with Pedro sweeping home the only goal in the 52nd minute to put Maurizio Sarri's side above Juve in sixth place.

 JOIN OUR PULSE COMMUNITY!